Updates page

 Reuters reported early public access target for April

-Reuters reported Elon Musk said X Money would enter early public access in April 2026, adding a clearer near-term timing signal than prior directional rollout chatter.
+Reuters reported Elon Musk said X Money would enter early public access next month, adding a clearer near-term timing signal than prior directional rollout chatter.

 Why it matters: this is a material launch-timing signal, but still reported rather than a first-party nationwide release notice.